telerik/ajax-docs/api/server/Telerik.Web.UI/DiagramLayout.md

 ## Properties

+###  Enabled `Boolean`

+Gets or Sets whether the Layout should be applied to the diagram.

 ###  EndRadialAngle `Double`

 Defines where the circle/arc ends.
 The positive direction is clockwise and the angle is in degrees.
 This setting is specific to the radial tree layout.